THE EVOLUTION OF THE PMO

 As a seasoned leader of transformational change programmes, Rupert Taylor became so frustrated by the complexity of available Project Management Office (PMO) tools, he decided to build his own and founded software firm Kivue.

-His purpose is to make life easier for executives, sponsors and PMO leads alike, by giving them the information and service they need, in the form they want it, when they want it.
+For this reason, Rupert sees his purpose as making life easier for executives, sponsors, project managers and PMO leads alike, by ensuring the PMO provides the information and service they actually need, in the form they want it, when they want it.

 And simplicity is the reason he journeys back almost a century in time for inspiration, shaping a vision that’s partly informed by the past and the evolution of the PMO.